pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 The idea is perhaps most famously applied by Daniel McFadden in the 1970s to predict the market share accruing to transportation choices (i.e. car, rail, walking etc..) in California after the proposed introduction of BART light rail system.
 It's worth pausing on that point.
 The theory is one of micro level human decision making that has, in real applications, been scaled up to make broadly accurate societal level predictions.
 For more details we recommend {cite:t}`train2009`

 We don't need to be too credulous either.
-This is just a statistical model and success here is entirely dependent on the skill of modeller and the available measurements coupled with plausible theory.
+This is merely a statistical model and success here is entirely dependent on the skill of modeller and the available measurements coupled with plausible theory.
 But it's worth just noting the scale of the ambition underlying these models.
 The structure of the model encourages you to articulate your theory of the decision makers.

 ### The Data